ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 ### Tutorial 1: Enabler

-This option is recommended for those who want to deploy the enabler in a local environment and **already have a Context Broker** or want to use an **external Context Broker (possibly, in a server)**.
-So they only need to deploy the enabler.
+This option is recommended for those users who want to deploy the enabler in a local environment and **already have a Context Broker instance** or want to use an **external Context Broker instance (possibly, already running in a server)**.
+In this case, the user would only need to deploy the enabler.

 The steps for the deployment are the following: